 Weather Stations are a very useful devices, and as we increase our knowledge of the global weather, quantifying our own local experience is also popular.
-Integrating aspects of the weather to IoT is increasingly important.
+Weather has never been more interesting!
+Integrating aspects of the weather to IoT is also increasingly important.

 This project does not invent anything much new, but should give a working set of plans for a weather enthusiast to build their own station.
-The design is somewhat double-brick out-house in most places and has not been designed for hi-res printing with wafer thin walls.
+The design is somewhat double-brick out-house in most places and does not require really hi-res printing eg no wafer thin walls.
 However it will produce a robust system that people may like to refine themselves.
 The OpenSCAD files are provided to allow people to customise the designs.
-The system was designed and built for an Arts/Science Exhibition, FLOAT, as a demonstration station, but has been wired up and demonstrates the usual functions.
+The system was designed and built for an Arts/Science Exhibition, FLOAT, as a demonstration station, and has been wired up and programmed to demonstrate the usual weather station functions.
 A cutaway funnel is also provided, which was used with the Rain Gauge for this exhibition.

 Some suggestions for mounting the sensors are provided, along with glue on brackets and fittings to construct a simple "T" frame combined with aluminium tubing, however this can be adapted as circumstances dictate.

-The thrust bearings should be a tight fit and not require glue.
-The 5mm brass tube for the axles though will benefit from some cyanoacrylate on the ABS to hold them in place.
+The thrust bearings should be a tight, push fit and not require glue (Though if your hand is steadier than mine it may help).
+The 5mm brass tube for the axles will definitely benefit from some cyanoacrylate on the ABS to hold them in place when inserted into the plastic.
 Rough the tube up a bit with sandpaper or a file to help adhesion.
 The Temperature and Barometric pressure does not need calibrating.
-However Rainfall (it is fairly close) and wind speed will need calibration.
+However Rainfall (it is fairly close) and Wind Speed will need calibration.
 As long as the magnet in the wind direction sensor is close enough to trigger two adjacent reed switches when half way between the two reeds, it will allow 8 reed switches to reliably indicate 16 directions.

-The reed switches in the direction indicator are vertical and are not trimmed, just the top end curled over to allow easy soldering to the common earth wire ring.
+The reed switches in the direction indicator are vertical and are not trimmed, just the top end curled over to allow easy soldering to the common GND wire ring.
+A ninth hole is supplied for the return GND wire.
 Extra spacing maybe required, eg a small ring of heat shrink tubing to keep the moving parts of the anemometer and wind speed separated and seated on the bearings in the stationary base.
 This was too fine to print.

 All the magnets N-S poles should be aligned along the line of the reed switch.
-The magnet lines of force between N-S have the best switching effect, not one of the poles, N or S, on its own.
+The magnet lines of force between N-S have the smoothest switching effect, ie don't use one of the poles, N or S, on its own.
 This also helps eliminate bounce, or multiple triggering.

 Non-printable Parts List